stuartwillis/poolparty/README.md

 > cpan Text::NSP::Measures::2D::Fisher::twotailed

 Answer yes if asked about auto-configuration.

 Now make sure bbmap can find its adapter file (confirm they're present, then copy them)

 > ls ~/miniconda3/envs/poolparty_env/opt/bbmap*/resources

-If this list files rather than throws an error, you're good to copy.
-If not, find where the adapter files are and change the 'source' path below.
+If this list the files in the 'resources' directory, please copy it into 'bin' directory as below.
+If it throws an error, explore in the 'poolparty_env' directory to find where the bbmap adapter.fa file was installed (hint: use the 'find' command) are and change the 'source' path below.

 > cp -r ~/miniconda3/envs/poolparty_env/opt/bbmap*/resources ~/miniconda3/envs/poolparty_env/bin

-Check that samtools works.
+Now check that samtools works.

 > samtools